cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 ## Good places to look for more

+If you're interested to get smart about SLT methods, here are some sources for more info.

 ### research.sign.mt - best place for SLT background

-<https://research.sign.mt/> This is your best starting point for getting smart on SLT.
+<https://research.sign.mt/> This is definitely your best starting point for getting smart on SLT.
 It is a lovely open-source compendium of Sign Language Processing papers, data, and other resources.

+It's readable, and kept generally up to date.
+Check it out.

 ### sign.mt and sign-language-processing github orgs